joshuaroy873/NR-Scope-nrOccupancy/README.md

 > – The buffer set allows each to run without explicit handoff

 Version B processes agilely just like the main version with non-TwinRX USRP.
 Observed issues with version B:
 * Sometimes after running for a while overflow still occurs, as resampling is moved to the time-critical producer thread.
-Investigating if we can assign a dedicated CPU to just the producer thread (e.g., you can no control whether the CPU will be shared with other processes/threads).
+Investigating if we can assign a dedicated CPU to just the producer thread (I guess by default you can not control whether the CPU will be shared with other processes/threads).

 A working example stdout is `stdout_example.txt`.